Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Method

 Beyond head-level specialization, we further investigate the role of frequency components in VDiT features.
-As discussed in \cref{subsec:3d_rope}, VDiTs encode spatiotemporal positions using 3D-RoPE.
+As discussed in \cref{subsec:3d_rope}, VDiTs encode spatiotemporal positions using 3D-RoPE, which applies axis-wise rotations with distinct frequency bands along the temporal, vertical, and horizontal dimensions.

 We observe that different frequencies exhibit distinct behaviors.
 As shown in \cref{fig:rope}, High-frequency curves rise sharply with increasing positional differences, whereas low-frequency curves stay nearly flat.
 This frequency-dependent rotation pattern suggests a natural division of labor within RoPE representations.
-High-frequency features are position-sensitive, while low-frequency features are position-insensitive.
+High-frequency features are position-sensitive, undergoing rapid rotations that allow the model to capture fine-grained positional variations.
+Conversely, low-frequency features are position-insensitive, maintaining stable values across positions due to their minimal rotation.

-This naturally leads to the question of whether the functional roles of different heads are linked to their use of distinct frequency components.
+This observation raises an important question: whether the functional roles of different heads are associated with distinct frequency components.
 To examine this hypothesis, we analyze the matching-oriented head and the position-oriented head on the TAP-Vid, computing the average norms of queries and keys across different frequency bands along the temporal dimension.
 As shown in \cref{fig:norm}, an intriguing pattern emerges: the matching-oriented head is dominated by low-frequency components, and the position-oriented head by high-frequency ones.
 This finding is particularly insightful when considering that the Cauchy-Schwarz inequality bounds attention scores by a factor proportional to $|q| \cdot |k|$, the product of the query and key norms.
-Consequently, larger norms in certain frequency bands indicate that a head relies more heavily on those frequencies when computing attention.
-Taken together, these results suggest that matching-oriented head primarily exploits low-frequency components to capture correspondence.
+Consequently, larger norms in certain frequency bands indicate that a head relies more heavily on those frequencies when computing attention score.
+Taken together, these results suggest that the matching-oriented head primarily exploits low-frequency components to capture correspondence, while position-oriented head depends on high-frequency features to encode fine-grained positional cues.